andyrhman/nimbus-repository/Readme.md

 ## 📚 Documentation
 Each repository includes comprehensive documentation to guide you through installation, usage, and contribution guidelines.

+- For the **Machine Learning Repository**, refer to the [Nimbus ML README](https://github.com/ZahraMaharaniP/Capstone-Project-Bangkit---ML-Learning-Path.git#readme).
 - For the **NodeJS Server API**, refer to the [Nimbus Server README](https://github.com/andyrhman/nimbus-server#readme).
 - For the **Django ML API**, refer to the [Nimbus ML README](https://github.com/andyrhman/nimbus-ml#readme).
 - For the **Mobile Development Repository**, refer to the [Capstone Project README](https://github.com/AinxViin/CapstoneProjectNIMBUS#readme).